Moons of Saturn: Alkyonides

 Three small moons orbit between Mimas and Enceladus: Methone, Anthe, and Pallene.
 Named after the Alkyonides of Greek mythology, they are some of the smallest moons in the Saturn system.
 Anthe and Methone have very faint ring arcs along their orbits, whereas Pallene has a faint complete ring.
 Of these three moons, only Methone has been photographed at close range, showing it to be egg-shaped with very few or no craters.

-Trojan
+Trojan moons

 Trojan moons are a unique feature only known from the Saturnian system.
 A trojan body orbits at either the leading L4 or trailing L5 Lagrange point of a much larger object, such as a large moon or planet.
 Tethys has two trojan moons, Telesto (leading) and Calypso (trailing), and Dione also has two, Helene (leading) and Polydeuces (trailing).
 Helene is by far the largest trojan moon, while Polydeuces is the smallest and has the most chaotic orbit.
 These moons are coated with dusty material that has smoothed out their surfaces.